-There are no additional environmental impacts of the proposed development that are relevant to agriculture.
+There are no additional environmental impacts of the proposed development that are relevant to this assessment of agricultural impact.

 10 RECOMMENDED MITIGATION AND REHABILITATION PLAN

 A very important factor affecting the success of rehabilitation, and consequently the significance of direct impacts, is the level of care that is taken to rehabilitate effectively.
 This is dependent on the level of environmental management of all mining activities that can impact on rehabilitation, both during the mining process and during the rehabilitation phase.